-Notes: 1.
-Since we do not create consolidated financial statements, key financial data pertaining to the consolidated fiscal year are not included.

-- 2. Net sales do not include consumption tax. - 3.
+- Notes: 1.
+Since we do not create consolidated financial statements, key financial data pertaining to the consolidated fiscal year are not included. - 2.
+Net sales do not include consumption tax. - 3.
 Shares of profit of entities accounted for using equity method are not shown because we do not have an affiliate. - 4.
 Diluted earnings per share are not shown because we have no dilutive shares. - 5.
-On February 1, 2017, we carried out a 2-for-1 stock split (common shares).
-The net assets per share and the earnings per share have been calculated on the assumption that this stock split was carried out at the beginning of FY2016.
-In addition, on April 1, 2018, we carried out a 2-for-1 stock split (common shares).
-The net assets per share and the earnings per share have been calculated on the assumption that this stock split was carried out at the beginning of FY2017.
-The dividend amounts per share shown here are the actual dividends paid out prior to the stock splits.
-The total shareholder return has been calculated on the assumption that these stock splits were carried out at the beginning of FY2016. - 6.
+We carried out a 2-for-1 stock split (common shares) on February 1, 2017 and a 2-for-1 stock split (common shares) on April 1, 2018.
+The net assets per share and the earnings per share have been calculated on the assumption that these stock splits were carried out at the beginning of FY2017.
+The dividend amounts per share shown here are the actual dividends paid out prior to the stock splits. - The total shareholder return has been calculated on the assumption that these stock splits were carried out at the beginning of FY2017. - 6.
 The highest and lowest stock prices refer to those that were quoted in the Second Section of the Tokyo Stock Exchange on or after October 26, 2017, and those in the First Section of the Tokyo Stock Exchange on or after July 3, 2018.
 Prices posted any time earlier were in the Tokyo Stock Exchange JASDAQ (Standard).
 The stock prices shown for FY2017 and FY2019 were the highest and lowest prices before the stock splits.
-The highest and lowest stock prices after the stock splits are shown in the parentheses. - 7.
+The highest and lowest stock prices after the stock splits are shown in the brackets. - 7.
 The dividend per share for FY2018 includes the commemorative dividend of JPY 2 for the Company's 55th anniversary of establishment and the 10th anniversary of listing on JASDAQ (now Prime Market). - 8.
 The dividend per share for FY2019 includes the commemorative dividend of JPY 2.50 for the stock moving up to the First Section of the Tokyo Stock Exchange.